robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

 ## Tying it all together

-The last thing we need is a function that calculates the value of an arbitrage given a negative-weight cycle on a graph.
-This is easy to implement: we just find the total weight along the path then exponentiate the negative total (because we have negative log weights).
+The last thing we need is a function that calculates the value of an arbitrage opportunity given a negative-weight cycle on a graph.
+This is easy to implement: we just find the total weight along the path then exponentiate the negative total (because our weights are the negative log of the exchange rates).

 ```python
 def calculate_arb(cycle, g, verbose=True):